FAQ

 How many clients do you work with at a time?

 I take on an exclusive and limited clientele.
-They select me and I also select them.
-This allows me to be accessible to my clients to respond to their needs instead of of being pulled and distracted in too many directions.
+They select me, and I also select them.
+This allows me to be accessible to my clients to respond to their needs instead of being pulled and distracted in too many directions.
 I also despise ridiculously long waiting lists—it's best to "strike while the iron's hot."
 If you are a new client, I will do all I can to get you in within a week or two.

-Also, one client spot out of every 10 is reserved strictly for pro-bono work.
+Also, one client spot out of every 10 is reserved strictly for pro bono work.
 Instead of paying me, these clients commit to “paying it forward” in some meaningful way that they are able to.

 Aren’t I just paying you to care?